Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

 How does the scam work?
 Many variations of this scam exist.
 A random WhatsApp user can ask you to fill out a survey, promising a gift card as a reward.
 Or an unsuspecting friend may forward you a smishing message with an enormous discount coupon for your favorite shop.

-None of those gift cards or coupon codes work and are only a nice little package for malware downloads and scammy websites that collect your credentials or other information.
+None of those gift cards or coupon codes will work and are only a nice little package for malware downloads and scammy websites that collect your credentials or other information.

-Malware and virus scam
+Malware and virus scams

 How does the scam work?
 Hackers can send messages with fake software updates, links to websites that distribute malware, or random malicious attachments.